List of Marvel Comics characters: A: Azazoth

-Azazoth is a fictional character appearing in American comic books published by Marvel Comics, created by Al Ewing and Yıldıray Çınar and first appearing in X-Men Red (vol. 2) #14 (August 2023).
+Azazoth is a character appearing in American comic books published by Marvel Comics, created by Al Ewing and Yıldıray Çınar and first appearing in X-Men Red (vol. 2) #14 (August 2023).

-Azazoth is a telepathic Arakkii mutant who was at some point imprisoned in the Tower of Broken Thought.
-Azazoth psychically amputates the six-year-old Fisher King's name, identity, and past at his request, making him telepathically undetectable.
+Azazoth is a telepathic Arakkii mutant who was imprisoned in the Tower of Broken Thought.
+Azazoth psychically amputates the Fisher King's name, identity, and past at his request, making him telepathically undetectable.